 \paragraph{Pairing function}

 Thus far, our population models have assumed random pairing of NSs into BNSs.
-We now revise that assumption and investigate mass ratio-dependent pairing as an alternative, using a power-law pairing function as in \citet{FishbachHolz2020}.
-We choose $\beta = 2$ as our fixed BNS pairing parameter to match the NSBH pairing parameter $\beta_{\textsc{bh}} = 2$.
+We now revise that assumption and investigate mass-ratio--dependent pairing as an alternative, using a power-law pairing function as in \citet{FishbachHolz2020}.
+We choose $\beta = 2$ as our fixed BNS pairing parameter to match our aforementioned alternative NSBH pairing parameter choice $\beta_{\textsc{bh}} = 2$.
 We introduce \textsc{flat\_q}, \textsc{peak\_q} and \textsc{bimodal\_q} models that differ from the fiducial ones only by this choice of $\beta$ in Eq.~\eqref{bns_mdistr}.
 For each of these new models, we repeat the analysis described at the beginning of this section and examine how the inferred mass distributions and population parameter constraints change.
 We then compute AICs to determine whether the data prefer random or $q$-dependent pairing.